 Where previously you had to be strong in maths, law and commerce – banks, insurance companies and pension funds are now mainly looking at IT skills.
 So how does that affect Talent Development? (more…)

 The question of face-to-face vs. e-learning is not always either or.
-Online learning has made inroads in recent years.
-However, it is difficult to fully replace face-to-face training.
-In many cases, blended learning programs should be used to overcome the limitations of face-to-face instruction and expand the overall learning experience. (more…)
+The social aspect of face-to-face learning is a benefit but in-class training is often neither cost or time-effective.
+In many cases, blended learning programs can be used to overcome the limitations of face-to-face instruction and expand the overall learning experience. (more…)